 It is believed that lentils were born from the blood of Rahu.

 There is also a belief that when Lord Vishnu cut the head of a demon named Swarabhanu, he did not die but his body got divided into two parts.
 His head was called Rahu and his torso was called Ketu.
-It is believed that lentils originated from the blood that fell after the head was cut.
-This is the reason why sages and saints and those who follow Vaishnav system consider lentils as non-vegetarian food and do not eat it even by mistake.
+It is believed that red lentils originated from the blood that fell after the head was cut.
+This is the reason why sages and people who follow Vaishnav system consider red lentils as non-vegetarian food and do not eat it even by mistake.

 Don’t eat because of high protein

-In some traditions of Hinduism, masoor dal is considered to have high protein content.
+Red lentils are considered to have high protein content.
 Due to which it is compared to meat in terms of dietary effects.
-Due to high protein, lentils encourage sexual power and also increase anger.
-Eating lentils brings a feeling of aggression in the mind.
-Masoor dal is believed to promote lethargy.
-All these things are not good for sages, saints and Brahmins, that is why our scholars have banned eating lentils since ancient times.
+Due to high protein, red lentils encourage sexual power and also increases anger.
+Eating red lentils brings a feeling of aggression in the mind.
+Red lentils are believed to promote lethargy.
+All these things are not good for sages, saints and Brahmins, that is why our scholars have banned eating red lentils since ancient times.

 Read this also- Gandhi family is not the only one, there are many political families whose members are MPs.